LoginRadius/engineering-portal/content/passwordless-authentication-for-your-php-project/index.md

 - A LoginRadius Developer Pro account.
 You can [sign up for a 21-day free trial here](https://accounts.loginradius.com/auth.aspx?plan=pro&action=register)
 - A Twilio account.
 You can [register here](https://www.twilio.com/try-twilio)

-To help you easily understand, I've divided the process into four sections:
+ **NOTE:** To help developers of all level understanding this tutorial, I've written the code in the most basic way possible.

 ## An Overiw of Your Sample PHP Project

-For better understanding, I'll dividing the process into sections.
-These are:
+To help you easily understand, I've divided the process into four sections:

 - Setting up LoginRadius
 - Installing LoginRadius PHP SDK